Code-Institute-Submissions/monkee/README.md

 ## UX

 Design is a black and white theme.
 This was to try and give it some authentic representation of there era in the 60's and 70's.
 Its designed to be easily read and navigated for both young and old.
-To begin with i did a mockup/wireframe using "pencil" of a rough guide to follow for the project which is [here](https://1drv.ms/u/s!AkgXke2DzmlNi1zMJqhMNbjp9EUD)
+To begin with i did a mockup/wireframe using "pencil" which is [here](https://1drv.ms/u/s!AkgXke2DzmlNi1zMJqhMNbjp9EUD)

 Objectives: